howdyai/botkit/packages/docs/advanced.md

 * Add "await" keyword in front of all calls to bot.reply or bot.say or similar functions.
 * The name of the event for normal messages has changed.
 Change any instance of 'message_received' to 'message'

-convo changes:
-* any call to startConversation or the like has to be updated to use BotkitConversation
-* no longer has support for doing additional calls to convo.say or convo.ask from inside callbacks. this type of thing now has to be done using threads.
-* must be created and added to dialogset at startup (not inside handler or dynamically)
-* convo.ask and convo.say remain the same
-* convo.ask handlers now get (response, convo, bot)
-* can use bot.say to send adhoc messages
-* convo.before takes a thread name, to fire before anything, set that to default.

 FROM:
 ```
 bot.hears('foo', 'message_received', function(bot, message) {